Rishabh01505/Rishabh01505/README.md

-🔭 I’m currently looking for full-time job opportunities.
+🔭 I’m currently looking for full-time job opportunities in the field of software engineering.

-🌱 I have proficiency in MERN Stack and Core Java + DSA.
+🌱 I have proficiency in MERN Stack, MySQL and Core Java + DSA.

 👯 I’m ready to collaborate on any development projects.